apache/chemistry-cmislib/src/doc/src/code.rst

 >>> repo = cmisClient.getRepository('83beb297-a6fa-4ac5-844b-98c871c0eea9')

 Once you have that, you're off to the races.
-Use the :class:`cmislib.model.Repository` class to create new :class:`cmislib.model.Folder` and :class:`cmislib.model.Document` objects, perform searches, etc.
+Use the :class:`cmislib.Repository` class to create new :class:`cmislib.Folder` and :class:`cmislib.Document` objects, perform searches, etc.

 .. automodule:: cmislib.model
    :members: